nronzel/metasift/README.md

 ✅ - Remove password protection from `.docx` files <br />
 ✅ - _Coming Soon_ Batch processing <br />

+#### Password Protection Removal

+When removing passwords from `.docx` files, Metasift will not modify the original file in order to prevent any potential for corrupting the file.
+It will instead create a new `/unlocked-documents` directory where it will store the unlocked version.

 ## Quickstart

 ### Installation